GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 Unfortunately, the constraints imposed by static typying could not be satisfied automatically.
 Your task is to choose the right morphisms to make the chain of composed functions to work as intended.
 The morphisms are usually implemented as methods of the typeclass implementation for the particular context type.
+A typeclass is a way of defining a set of functions (an interface) that a type must implement to belong to that class.

 Let's assume that `mayb` returns an integer result of some computation wrapped in `Maybe`.